Candidate for New England

-Barnaby is one of a family of eight from a cattle and sheep property near Woolbrook, in the southern New England.
+Barnaby was born in Tamworth, is one of a family of eight and was raised on a cattle and sheep property near Woolbrook, in the southern New England.
 While studying accountancy at the University of New England, Barnaby met Natalie, who is from Manilla, and the two were married in 1993.
 Their four daughters were all born in Tamworth.

 After graduation, Barnaby spent three years with a chartered accountancy firm then a short period with an American multinational in cost accounting before completing five years with a major regional bank.
 With a choice between a senior role in banking or starting his own business Barnaby chose the latter and owned and operated Barnaby Joyce and Co for ten years in the western Queensland town of St George.

 In 2004 he was elected as a Nationals Senator, securing the balance of power in the Senate for the Howard Government.
 He quickly made a name for himself as an independent thinker who was prepared to cross the floor where necessary on behalf of his constituents.